 MOVE Systems is focused on modernizing the mobile food industry by providing a healthier, safer, and environmentally friendly food cart.
 Additionally, through its subsidiary Simply Grid, MOVE is working with the FDNY and major hospital systems to reduce carbon emissions and cut energy costs for their mobile fleets.
 We have become part of our nation's economic fabric by promoting entrepreneurship, supporting the veterans of our armed services, and manufacturing locally, all the while being a steward of the environmental sustainability movement within the world of Mobile Food and urban life.

 At the core of our mission, MOVE Systems is continually seeking ways to reduce emissions by eliminating the need for idling gasoline generators and engines.
 Our solutions focus on providing the energy necessary for urban living while not sacrificing the air that we breathe.
 In conjunction with Allcot Group, MOVE has developed a carbon credit program to help combat the global impacts of greenhouse gas emissions.
 We also work with local non-profit environmental organizations, Energy Vision and Empire Clean Cities, to foster cooperation and sustainable initiatives in our community.

 Built in America

-We are proudly Built in the U.S.A.
-We believe in returning manufacturing to the heartland, and for us that is Grand Rapids, MI!
-By combining innovative, energy efficient technology with advanced manufacturing processes in the state of Michigan, we are reinvigorating the community by promoting professional development at the grassroots.
-As part of our effort to invigorate manufacturing in America, we are also proud to host the local public high school system Kenowa Hills’ innovative Science, Technology, Engineering, and Math STEM program at our production facility -- the only public/private program of its kind in the state of Michigan.
+We are proudly Built in America.
+We believe in returning manufacturing to the heartland, and for us that is Walker, Michigan!
+By combining innovative, energy efficient technology with advanced manufacturing processes, we are reinvigorating the community by promoting professional development at the grassroots.
+As part of our effort to invigorate manufacturing in America, we are also proud to host the local public high school system Kenowa Hills’ innovative Science, Technology, Engineering, and Math (STEM) program at our production facility -- the only public/private program of its kind in the state of Michigan.

 At MOVE, we are powered by veterans seeking to support veterans.
 We are honored to hire and retrain US Armed Forces Veterans as part of our mission and vision for the organization.
 We take pride in identifying and onboarding veteran businesses and work with organizations that relate to our values such as First Data Salutes and supporting the nonprofit Intrepid Fallen Heroes Fund.